w3f/Grants-Program/applications/Prediqs.md

 - Analyzing large datasets in real time to predict outcomes more accurately.
 - Offering AI generated insights to improve decision-making for participants.
 - Reducing bias in market outcomes by leveraging impartial AI based resolutions.
-- Providing personalized market recommendations based on user preferences and past participation patterns.
-- Implementing natural language processing to interpret complex market conditions and translate them into clear outcomes.
-- Using machine learning models to detect anomalies in trading patterns that might indicate market manipulation.

 The AI systems will continuously learn and adapt, ensuring that predictions and resolutions are based on the most reliable data.
-Our proprietary deep learning models analyze historical market performance alongside real-time external data sources to provide users with actionable intelligence that guides their prediction strategies.

-### Oracle Integration
+### Chainlink Oracle Integration

-To ensure the accuracy and reliability of external data, Prediqs utilizes oracle services, which:
+To ensure the accuracy and reliability of external data, Prediqs integrates with Chainlink's decentralized oracle network, which:

-- Fetch real-world data to resolve prediction markets (e.g., election results, sports scores).
-- Provide tamper-proof and decentralized verification of external events.
-- Enable seamless interaction between on-chain prediction markets and off-chain data sources.
+- Leverages Chainlink's Price Feeds for real-time market data and asset prices
+- Utilizes Chainlink's Automation for automated market resolution and reward distribution
+- Employs Chainlink's VRF (Verifiable Random Function) for provably fair random number generation
+- Connects to Chainlink's Data Feeds for reliable sports scores, election results, and other real-world data

-Oracles enhance trust and transparency, ensuring that market outcomes are determined fairly and securely.
+The Chainlink integration provides industry-leading security and reliability, ensuring that market outcomes are determined using tamper-proof, decentralized data sources.

 ### Infinite Scrolling UI

-The platform's UI has been upgraded to include an **infinite scrolling feature**, which:
+The platform’s UI has been upgraded to include an **infinite scrolling feature**, which:

 - Provides a seamless browsing experience for users by loading new markets dynamically as they scroll.
 - Reduces page load times and improves performance by fetching content incrementally.